rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 </div></div>

-This is a TCP server, listening on port 9000, reading numbers from clients, and reporting the product of the two numbers.
+This is a TCP server, listening on port 9000, reading numbers from clients, and returning the product of the two numbers.
 It assumes that numbers can be parsed as integers.
 If parsing fails, the server crashes.

 To test the behavior of the server, we use the following client: